lyondeveloper/food-app/README.md

 ## Installation

-Use the package manager NPM or Yarn to install the dependencies.
+Use the packages manager NPM or Yarn to install the dependencies.

 ```bash
 npm install or yarn install